-Governor Schwarzenegger has attempted to attribute, at least in part, the state budget gap to the fall in revenues as a consequence of the 2008-2009 recession.
-But the recession merely laid bare fiscal instability that had been mounting for the past 20 years.
-The state budget has long been alternating between precarious, short-lived balance and deep, systematic deficits, particularly in the past decade.
-Looking to projections by the LAO, we see that even during periods of strong economic growth from 2005 to 2007, the state continued to post multibillion dollar operating deficits leading up to the 2008-2009 recession.
-And, in large part, the only reason the state was able to finance those deficits was through borrowing backed by expectations that housing prices would maintain their steep upward trajectory, since the growth of the housing market was a major source of revenue for the state.
-Given that the state faced operating deficits while the housing bubble was nearing its peak, it is no surprise that California finds itself with a projected $20 billion deficit for the 2010-2011 fiscal year with the bubble burst and the ramifications ongoing.
+The state budget has been alternating between precarious, short-lived balance and deep, systematic deficits for the past decade.
+Looking to projections by the Legislative Analyst’s Office (LAO), we see that even during period of strong economic growth from 2005 to 2007, the state continued to post multibillion dollar operating deficits leading up to the 2008-2009 recession.
+And, in large part, the only reason the state was able to finance those deficits was through borrowing backing by expectations that housing prices would maintain their steep upward trajectory since the growth of the housing market was a major source of revenue for the state.
+Given, then, that the state faced operating deficits while the housing bubble was nearing its peak, it is no surprise that California finds itself with a projected $20 billion deficit for the 2010-2011 fiscal year with the bubble having burst and the ramifications ongoing.

 Economic reality demanded that the California government make sizable spending cuts throughout the public sector—demanded, in the sense that the state would otherwise not have the funds to finance its operation.
 Indeed, although the legislature has managed to enact $30 billion in spending reductions, there are still serious concerns about its ability to repay its debt, concerns which have manifested themselves into lower credit ratings for the state which have in turn made further borrowing difficult.